Johnny Manahan: Career

+Manahan's mother, socialite and actress Elvira Manahan was killed on October 14, 1986.

+On February 5, 1992, Manahan assisted lawyer Miriam Defensor Santiago in setting up the first national convention of her People's Reform Party at the Araneta Coliseum.
 In April 1992, Manahan, then the program director, and Freddie Garcia, then ABS-CBN executive vice president and general manager, formed the idea of creating a stable of new stars exclusively for the network.
 This gave birth to Talent Center.
 In its early years, the Talent Center's project was Ang TV.
 The show auditioned thousands of people and accepted chosen ones into the program.
 The series soon led to mall shows, live concerts, and record albums.
-It also became a springboard for the careers of Claudine Barretto, Jolina Magdangal, Camille Prats, Victor Neri, and Paolo Contis among others.
+It also became a springboard for the careers of Claudine Barretto, Jolina Magdangal, Camille Prats, Victor Neri, Angelica Panganiban, Angelu de Leon, Sarah Geronimo, Geoff Eigenmann, Rica Peralejo, Gio Alvarez, and Paolo Contis among others.
 The Talent Center continued its search through the launching vehicle Star Circle in 1995.

 While he was busy discovering and developing new talent, Manahan continued to direct television shows, movies, concerts, and specials.
 In particular, he directed the first collaboration of Martin Nievera and Gary Valenciano, a major concert in September 2009 at the Mall of Asia concert grounds, as well as concerts of international singers Barry Manilow, Diana Krall and Andrea Bocelli in the Philippines.

 He is the man behind the television coverage of the Miss Earth pageants, the Christmas and anniversary specials of ABS-CBN, celebrity weddings and debut specials, election specials, and many more.
 In addition, he also managed the grand world tours and concerts outside the country which includes ASAP '05 in the U.S. and Japan, Wowowee in Las Vegas, Chicago and Hawaii, and the Star Magic World Tour in Canada and the U.S., among others.

 Manahan held various positions in ABS-CBN management.
-He was the Director in the Talent Center (1992-1994); Program Director in the Production Department (1994-1996); and Vice President in the Talent Development & Management Center (1996-2003); Senior Vice President of ABS-CBN's Star Magic (2003-2007).
-He retired in 2007 but remained as Head and Consultant of Star Magic until 2020.
+He was the director in the Talent Center (1992-1994); program director in the Production Department (1994-1996); and vice president in the Talent Development & Management Center (1996-2003); senior vice president of ABS-CBN's Star Magic (2003-2007).
+He retired in 2007 but remained as head and consultant of Star Magic until 2020.

 In 2020, following the closure of ABS-CBN for not having its franchise renewed by the congress and National Telecommunications Commission, Manahan signed up as Production Consultant with Brightlight Productions, an independent company owned by former Negros Occidental 3rd District Rep. Albee Benitez.
 Brightlight Productions secured a blocktime agreement with TV5, allowing Manahan to handle two variety shows: the daily noontime show Lunch Out Loud and the now-defunct Sunday noontime musical variety show Sunday Noontime Live!.
 Following his departure, Joane Laygo, who was an assistant director in ASAP, replaced Manahan as the director of ASAP.

-Manahan joined GMA Artist Center as a consultant in July 2021.
+In July 2021, Manahan returned to GMA Network by joining its talent management arm, GMA Artist Center as a consultant.
+The said agency is later rebranded as Sparkle in January 2022.